 And all that in them without me were seeds only, latent, unborn;"

-b.
-How does the rain help the seeds?

-c.
-What is latent and unborn and why?
+- a.
+With what purpose does the rain descend from the sky? - b.
+How does the rain help the seeds? - c.
+What is latent and unborn and why? - d.

-d.
 What does the phrase 'lave the droughts' mean?

 Ans.